Orcas Target Great White Sharks For Their Livers

 Image: Wikimedia Commons

 Shark livers are rich in oil and fats, which provide energy and keep them afloat.
-Though no one has actually spotted an orca removing a great white’s liver, the researchers who autopsied the shark carcasses say the energy-rich fats contained in the organs would be beneficial to the giant creatures.
+Orcas are eating the livers to enjoy the nutrients, which, the researchers who autopsied the shark carcasses say, the energy-rich fats contained in the organs would be beneficial to the giant creatures.

 “Obviously this is a very sad time for us all,” said Alison Towner, a white shark biologist who led the autopsy, according to a blog maintained by Marine Dynamics, a shark cage diving company in South Africa.
 “Nature can be so cruel and the dexterity these enormous animals are capable of is mind-blowing, almost surgical precision as they remove the squalene-rich liver of the white sharks and dump their carcass.”